 You will need to explain what relationship you have with the child – are they your biological child, adopted child, or step child?
 Or are you their legal guardian or other primary carer?

-You need to show that you have an active role in your child’s upbringing and you plan to continue to do some in the future.
+You need to show that you have an active role in your child’s upbringing and you plan to continue to do so in the future.
 The Home Office suggest evidence of this might include letters from your child’s school confirming you take them to school or go to parent evenings, from the dentist confirming you take them to appointments, and/or other parents confirming how much contact you have with your child.
 You will need to include proof of identity for the writers of the letters.

 You will need to demonstrate a genuine and subsisting relationship with your child.
 Is your supporting role for your child purely financial, or do you provide emotional and other support?
 It may help to get supporting letters/statements to prove how you support your child, and how your child’s needs may be being met by you (for example, statements from other family members, social workers, teachers or other appropriate professionals).
 This will be particularly relevant if your child has special behavioural, emotional or learning needs.
 How long have you been supporting your child?
 If it has only been for a short period, this may be used to say you do not have a “subsisting” relationship with your child.